Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/console_window.rst

    Starting Blender from a Linux console window and subsequent messages.

-The Blender *Console Window* in Linux will generally only be visible on the desktop if Blender is started from a terminal, as Blender outputs to the *Console Window* it is started from.
+The Blender *Console Window* in Linux will typically only be visible on the desktop if Blender is manually started from a terminal, as Blender outputs to the *Console Window* it is started from.

 Depending on your desktop environment setup, a Blender icon may appear on your desktop or an